josephsoo/Revision/README.md

 -	A card with Question: Private constructor, single instance field for class, public getter for said instance; Answer: Singleton pattern was added to CPSC210

 *Note: The way the reviewer is implemented is that when a card is reviewed, it is removed from the deck, passed/failed, then it is added back into said deck.
-That is why you can the card being added back into the deck after it was reviewed, and passed or failed.*
+That is why you can see the card being added back into the deck after it was reviewed, which is indicated by passed or failed.*

 # Phase 4: Task 3